 How Suits Came to Be

 Germanic countries switched the suits to Hearts, Acorns, Bells and Leaves, while France and England went with Hearts, Spades, Diamonds and Clubs – in other words, the suits that most of us are familiar with.
-These came to be known as “French playing cards”, and also include the three face cards (jack/knave, queen/lady, and king).
+These became known as “French playing cards” and include the three face cards (jack/knave, queen/lady, and king).

-There are numerous theories behind this, none of which have (or can be) properly proven, but they are interesting nonetheless.
-The four suits represent the four seasons, while the 52 cards represent the 52 weeks in a year.
 The thirteen cards per suit represent the thirteen lunar cycles.
-This belief might not be far off, as the Arabic world was very proficient in astronomy, and may have set a universal standard for an increasingly popular and globe-traveling world, based on something that everyone could understand.
+This belief may not be far off, since the Arab world was very good at astronomy and may have set a universal standard that everyone could understand.